pellcorp/creality-wiki/docs/rpi.md

 So far been tested to work on a pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.
 It is recommended to use the [Rpi Imager](https://www.raspberrypi.com/software/) and choose `Raspberry PI OS Lite (64-bit)` or `Raspberry PI OS (Legacy, 64 bit) Lite`

-You must login as the **pi** user to perform the installation, you are not allowed to run the installer as root!
+You must login as the **pi** (Default password is `raspberry`) user to perform the installation, you are not allowed to run the installer as root!

 ### Orange Pi OS